techgrounds/techgrounds-koekienator/02_Cloud_1/AZ-05 Storage Account.md

 ## Assignment

 - Create a storage account only you can access.
 Add a file online and retrieve a file via Azure Storage Exchange.
+- Create a new container, upload the AWS web demo files into the container.
+Enable Static Web hosting.

 ### Key-terms